kalenjordan/magehero/README.md

 I'm getting a little bit overwhelmed by the tweets and it's just not a very productive way to report the bug.

+## Developer Notes

+### Testing

+For testing we are using [codeception](http://codeception.com/) which provides access to create acceptance, functional and unit tests.

+To run the tests you will need to [download](http://selenium-release.storage.googleapis.com/index.html) and run the selenium web driver, e.g.

+    java -jar ./selenium-server-standalone-2.45.0.jar

+Then build and run the test suite

+vendor/bin/codecept build
+vendor/bin/codecept run

 ### Credits

 - Thanks to <a href="https://twitter.com/daniel_sloof">Daniel Sloof</a> for the domain name - magehero.com!